tnevolin/mm6-skill-emphasis-mod/Readme.md

 Converting back to recovery:             100 * (100 / 195) = 51, cap is not reached
 </pre>

-# Weapon base recovery bonuses

-Weapons not improving their speed with skill keep their recovery bonuses.

-Axe recovery bonus is -20.
-Sword recovery bonus is 0.
-Due to very fast recovery bonus per level progression they still catch up and overtake other weapons pretty soon.
-Axe (the slowest weapon) will be as fast as dagger at level 10 and then will keep getting faster and faster.

 # Combat skills

 ## Weapon skills